Student Experience

 Previous School: Bodmin College

-How are you finding your course/experience at university / in the Royal
+How are you finding university and being a Royal Navy nurse student?

 It feels great to finally be a naval nurse student, and feels like it was a long time coming with all the complications due to Covid-19.